Looking for a easy yet delicious Pit Boss pork loin recipe? This one is perfect for feeding a large crowd and is super simple to master.

 How To Store Leftovers

-You can store for 2-3 days in the fridge after cooking it.
-Then you can use the leftovers for lots of yummy recipes.
-You can slice it thinly to use in sandwiches and with some salad or coleslaw.
-You can also dice it up and warm it up in the pan with some diced tomatoes, onions and potatoes for a really hearty warming meal.
+After cooking, you can store the leftovers in the fridge for 2-3 days.
+Then, you can use them for lots of yummy recipes.
+You can slice it thinly in sandwiches and with salad or coleslaw.
+You can also dice it up and warm it up in the pan with some diced tomatoes, onions, and potatoes for a hearty, warming meal.

 Stuffing the Pork

 Another great way to add flavor is to stuff it with herbs and stuffing mix.
-However in this recipe we don’t stuff the pork, we just a rub.
-If you decide you want to stuff the pork you’ll need to butterfly the pork.
+However, in this recipe, we don’t stuff the pork; we rub it.
+If you want to stuff the pork, you’ll need to butterfly it.
 Slice down the pork lengthwise along the center.
-Fold-out flat.
+Fold out flat.

 Cover with heavy plastic wrap and flatten with a meat mallet.
 Spread the stuffing mix out evenly over the pork.
 You can use breadcrumbs, herbs, crushed nuts, and spices as a stuffing mix.
 Experiment a little!